-The fed funds rate (which drives the prime rate that variable credit card APRs are based on) is resting at a 0%-0.25% range, which will likely be true until the economy and employment have rebounded from the pandemic, per the latest Federal Reserve statements.
-Until then, credit card interest rate changes will be driven by issuing banks who want to adjust card costs to help cover potential lending risks, or appeal to consumers in a different way.
+The Fed funds rate (which drives the prime rate that variable credit card APRs are based on) is resting at a 0%-0.25% range.
+This will likely be true until the economy and employment have rebounded from the pandemic, per the latest Federal Reserve statements.
+Until then, credit card interest rate changes will be driven by issuing banks who want to adjust card costs to help cover potential lending risks or appeal to consumers in a different way.

 High Penalty Rates Are Trending Down

 While purchase APRs have held fairly steady in recent months, penalty APRs have seen a bit more action.
-Penalty rates (also called the default rate) are the highest interest rates card issuers charge, and are only paid by consumers who have fallen seriously behind on monthly card payments or exceeded their credit limits.
+Penalty rates (also called default rates) are the highest interest rates that card issuers charge, and they are only paid by consumers who have fallen seriously behind on monthly card payments or exceeded their credit limits.
 Until now, The Balance had recorded penalty rates higher than 30%.

 However, recent penalty APR cuts are in line with the Fed rate cuts made earlier this year.
-It’s possible some card issuers are moving default rates down in tandem with purchase rates, they just aren’t doing so as immediately, according to Orenbuch.
+It’s possible some card issuers are moving default rates down in tandem with purchase rates; they just aren’t doing so as immediately, said Orenbuch.

-“Since there has been more oversight of that type of activity by the CFPB in recent years, it’s probably good practice to keep that in line with the general consumer card rates,” he said.
+“Since there has been more oversight of that type of activity by the CFPB [Consumer Financial Protection Bureau] in recent years, it’s probably good practice to keep that in line with the general consumer card rates,” he said.
 “Otherwise someone could point a finger and say, ‘Oh look!
 You are trying to make more money off penalty rates.’”

 Penalty interest rates were a more pervasive issue for consumers before the Credit Card Accountability, Responsibility, and Disclosure Act (the CARD Act) was passed in 2009.
 That legislation put limits on how and why default rates could be applied.